Different Types of Chillers: Industrial Chillers Guide

 For over 30 years, Cold Shot Chillers has manufactured the best industrial chiller systems to meet the process cooling needs in industrial and commercial applications nationwide.

-Cold Shot Chillers offers ruggedly dependable and efficient water-cooled and air-cooled industrial chillers with close tolerances for any application as well as parts and accessories.
+Cold Shot Chillers offers ruggedly dependable and efficient industrial chillers with close tolerances for any application as well as parts and accessories.
 For inquiries, please contact us online today or call us at 1.800.473.9178.